CommitToTheBit/committothebit.github.io/_posts/2025-09-30-systems-surprise-systems-suspense-and-eating-shit-at-mess-adventures-2.md

 When Grinblat *et al.* talk about how systems suspense can manifest *without* surprise, they characterise it as a "dawning realization... notable for how much it allows a player to look back on their past experiences in a new light".
 That feeling of dawning realisation, it doesn't strike me as an conducive to telling jokes... or at least, it didn't until I came back thinking about *Arrested Development*.
 In its heyday, the sitcom notorious for how far in advance it'd telegraph certain punchlines.
 To me at least, what made the sight gags I only caught on my second or third or seventh rewatch so funny was not so much the jokes themselves, but the very fact that they'd been staring me in the face the whole time.

 The systems analogy to this

+Whereas systems surprise (with or without the help of suspense) lends itself to top-down, embedded humour, here it is <strong>emergent</strong>, arising bottom-up.
+It would have to be, really, seeing as subversive play can really be prescribed by a designer.
+Liam Mitchell has written at length on the topic, but subversive play is...

 Another example: Gervais%.  opening your third eye and driving your close personal friend Niko Bellic to the nearest in sub-60.
 Probably.